 In addition to these online resources, MRAC offers one-on-one assistance from MRAC’s Accessibility Program Director to answer questions about accessibility planning, access services, and more.
 Connect with Scott at email@example.com or 651-523-6384 to start a conversation and see how we can help.

 The following are resources created by MRAC to assist with organizational planning for accessibility.
 They are listed from newest to oldest.

-- DIY ADA Access Planning Workbook (Fillable PDF); DIY ADA Planning Workbook (Editable Word DOCX) (2020) – This workbook is created with small arts organizations in mind to craft an ADA Access Plan.
+- DIY ADA Access Planning Workbook (PDF, not editable); DIY ADA Planning Workbook (Editable Word DOCX) (2020) – This workbook is created with small arts organizations in mind to craft an ADA Access Plan.
 Although it could be completed alone, ideally a small group will complete it together.
 Go through the workbook to develop accessibility policies, articulate current access services, and craft goals for addressing barriers.
 This workbook is designed to accompany MRAC’s DIY ADA Access Planning workshop, but can be completed independently.

 - How to Use the DIY ADA Planning Workbook (PDF); How to Use the DIY ADA Planning Workbook (Word DOCX) (2020) – This supplement to the DIY ADA Planning Workbook gives guidance on how to use the Workbook.

 - Identifying Barriers & Setting Goals (PDF); Identifying Barriers & Setting Goals (Word DOCX) (2020) – This supplement to the DIY ADA Planning Workbook helps you identify potential barriers to accessing your activities, and develop effective goals to address them.
 Another handy resource to have while filling out the Workbook.

 - Brief Checkpoints for Access Questionnaire (2016) – This brief assessment helps you identify potential areas to improve access in your organization.